 When we build furniture, we do so with the utmost respect for the materials.
 We employ its natural strength and do so with the keen eye of a master craftsman.
 And in doing so, we carefully select wood that will dutifully withstand the rigors of daily life.
 As a natural polymer, wood resists stress by spreading the weight throughout the length of any given board.
 We follow its lead, utilizing the natural cathedrals of the grain as ornamentation that naturally enhances our aesthetic.

-For us, ash’s tenacity and durability to withstand a lifetime of use in our chair legs and spindles simply make it, the right wood in the right place.
+For us, ash’s tenacity and durability to withstand a lifetime of use in our chair legs and spindles make it the right wood in the right place.